Overseas Emergency Access Fund

 Bath Spa University Overseas Emergency Access Fund

-The Bath Spa University Overseas Emergency Access Fund is intended to support financial difficulty rather than be a main source of income.
+The Bath Spa University Overseas Emergency Access Fund is intended to support a temporary financial difficulty rather than be a main source of income.
 Awards are discretionary and are paid in the form of a non-repayable grant.

 The size of the fund is limited and we may not be able to meet your need in full or guarantee that funds will be available, especially towards the end of an academic year.